Farewell Messages for a Colleague That's Leaving the Company

 I have enjoyed working with you all, and I see myself as one of the few lucky employees at [insert name of company] because I got to work with such a great team of like-minded individuals.
 It’s hard for me to bid you all adieu because of how we worked together tirelessly to promote this company so that it would meet the present and future needs of clients and staff members.

 Building a successful team means more than just finding people who can work together.
-It means finding a team that's committed to each other, has a deep sense trust with one another, and cares about each other.
+It means finding a team that's committed to each other, has a deep sense of trust with one another and cares about each other.
 During my 10+ years as a full-time staff member here, I've worked in three different departments.
 Despite how tough things were, every team I had the privilege to work with was able to meet, surpass, and sustain the goals that we were tasked with.

 I remember when the company's success was plummeting, I was part of the team that was commissioned by the board to find a lasting solution to the challenges the company was facing at that difficult time.
 Under the supervision of Mr. /Mrs. _____, we researched and drafted the [paper/project] that helped restore the company.

-While this has been one of the most satisfying, rewarding, and all-around wonderful jobs I've ever had, I feel that it's time for me to explore new challenges and diversity my experience.
+While this has been one of the most satisfying, rewarding, and all-around wonderful jobs I've ever had, I feel that it's time for me to explore new challenges and diversify my experience.
 I will definitely miss you all, and at the same time, I look forward to these new career opportunities.

 At this juncture, I wish you all the very best here at [insert name of company].
 Once again, thank you for the inspiration and for bringing out the best in me.
 To keep in touch with me from time to time, my contact information is below.